Shekhinah (singer)

-Shekhinah Thandi Donnell (born 2 October 1994), known mononymously as Shekhinah, is a South African singer-songwriter, Shekhinah was among the Top 32 of M-Net's Season 7 of SA Idols in 2011 and among the Top 6 of Season 8 of SA Idols in 2012.
+Shekhinah Thandi Donnell (born 2 October 1994), known mononymously as Shekhinah, is a South African singer-songwriter, who was among the Top 32 of M-Net's Season 7 of SA Idols in 2011 and the Top 6 of Season 8 of SA Idols in 2012.

-Her debut studio album Rose Gold (2017), became her best-selling album and certified Multi-Platinum by RiSA.
+Her debut studio album Rose Gold (2017), became her best-selling album and was certified Multi-Platinum by the RiSA.
 Rose Gold produced three number-one singles: "Suited"; "Please Mr." and "Different".

-Her second studio album Trouble In Paradise (2021), which was certified Gold by the Recording Industry of South Africa (RiSA).
+Her second studio album Trouble In Paradise (2021) was certified Gold by the Recording Industry of South Africa (RiSA).

 Career

 2016-2021: Rose Gold, Trouble In Paradise

-In 2017, Shekinah released her lead single "Suited", which peaked No. 1 on South Africa Music charts and was certified with diamond plaque by the Recording industry of South Africa (RiSA).
-In 2018, "Please Mr" and "Different" was released the same year, "Please Mr" was certified with gold plaque.
+In 2017, Shekinah released her lead single "Suited", which peaked at No. 1 on South Africa Music charts and was certified diamond by the Recording Industry of South Africa (RiSA) later that year.
+In 2018, "Please Mr" and "Different" were released, with "Please Mr" acquiring a gold certification from RiSA.

 On October 6, 2017, her debut studio album Rose Gold was released in South Africa by Sony Music Entertainment Africa.
-Written solely by Shekinah, and David Scott, DJ Maphorisa, Luke Goliath, Mae N. Maejor resulting to Pop and Rnb genre record.
-Rose Gold became her best-selling album and certified Multi-Platinum in South Africa.
-Rose Gold spawned three single: "Suited"; "Please Mr." and "Different".
+Written solely by Shekinah, and including production credits from David Scott, DJ Maphorisa, Luke Goliath and Mae N. Maejor, the result was an afro-pop and rnb record.
+Rose Gold went on to become her best-selling album and was certified multi-platinum in South Africa, primarily through the success of the three singles spawned: "Suited"; "Please Mr." and "Different".

-The album earned her 6 nominations at 2018 South African Music Awards and won New comer of the Year,Album of the Year, Female Artist of the Year.
+The album earned her 6 nominations at the 2018 South African Music Awards, winning the New-comer of the Year, Album of the Year, and Female Artist of the Year awards.

 On 7 May 2021, her second studio album Trouble In Paradise, was released in South Africa.
-The album was supported by two singles; "Fixate" and "Tide".
-It reached Gold by the Recording Industry of South Africa (RiSA).
+The album was supported by two singles; "Fixate" and "Tide", and reached a Gold certification from the Recording Industry of South Africa (RiSA).

-"Fixate" debuted number 1 on RAMS Chart.
+"Fixate" debuted at number 1 on RAMS Chart.

 2023-present: Upcoming album

 In early March 2023, Shekinah announced her upcoming third studio album, and its lead single "Risk" featuring Moliy.
 The single was released on 22 March 2024.
+In the same year, she also collaborated with Jameson Irish Whiskey for their Distilled Sounds Program alongside Indian hip-hop duo Seedhe Maut.
+The program also featured other global music artists like Anderson .Paak and Kaiit among others.

 "Risk" debuted No. 9 on the Local Radio Chart Top 10.